avierstr/amplicon_sorter/README.md

 - Check for bug: there is sometimes an error in the percentage of reads assigned per group (sometimes > 100%).
 This has no effect on the sorting or consensus made, only on the information how many reads are assigned.

 ### Release notes:
+2021/09/21:
+-fixed bug that is important for sorting closely related species. (was wrongfully removed in previous version)

 2021/09/11:
 - speed and memory improvement when sorting the compared reads for best matches
 - added option `--similar_consensus`